iit-cs579/sample-project/Instructions.md

-  evaluate  Report accuracy and other metrics of your approach. network   Perform the network analysis component of your project. stats     Read all data and print statistics. train     Train a classifier and save it for later use in the web web       Launch a web app.
+  evaluate  Report accuracy and other metrics of your approach. network   Perform the network analysis component of your project. stats     Read all data and print statistics. train     Train a classifier on all of your labeled data and save it for... web       Launch a web app for your project demo.
 ```

 As part of your project, you'll implement each of the above 6 commands.
 How you do so will in large part be up to you.